 You will work with an Research Mentor to perform a capstone research project.
 The project is an inquiry-driven systematic investigation that attempts to establish facts and reach new conclusions.
 The project culminates in a poster or podium presentation or manuscript accepted for publication.

 Honors Community Service

 You will get to work within the Philadelphia community and on campus.
 You may be a mentor to a high school student interested in your area of study.
 You may tutor other USciences students in your areas of strength.
 Your ability to serve will be bounded only by your imagination.
 To get some ideas on service learning at the University, check out the service learning website.

 The Honors Program regularly brings scientists, authors, politicians, or artists to campus.
 You will have the opportunity to meet with them in small groups, maybe share a meal, and hear them speak at a more formal lecture or performance, all geared to you.
-Recent speakers have included Dava Sobel (author of Longitude, The Planets, and Galileo’s Daughter) and Jane Golden, the founder and director of the Philadelphia Mural Arts Program.
+Recent speakers have included Leslie Jamison (author of The Empathy Exams), James Hayden (Managing Director of the Wistar Institute's Imaging Facility), and Riolamo Lorenzo (Principle Dancer, Pennsylvania Ballet.)

 You will have the opportunity to register early for courses, making sure you get the courses you need to fit into an Honors schedule.

 Honors Living and Learning Community

 Students accepted into the Honors Program are eligible to live in the Wilson Residence Hall.

 Honors Scholars are offered intellectual and cultural experiences that enable them to excel in their health and science professional careers.